 A crash course into Natural Language Processing

-In our first of a three-part series, we will begin with an introduction to NLP.
-What does it mean and how does it work?
+In our first three-part series, we will begin with an introduction to NLP.
+What does it mean, and how does it work?

-Text is the largest human-generated data source on the planet and it still grows exponentially every day.
-The text we type on our keyboards or mobile devices is a significant means by which we humans like to communicate our thoughts and document our stories.
-An important property of text is typically that it is unstructured data and it is exactly this ‘free-form’ of expression that causes machines to have a virtual headache.
+Text is the largest human-generated data source on the planet, and it still grows exponentially daily.
+The text we type on our keyboards or mobile devices is an essential means we humans like to communicate our thoughts and document our stories.
+Critical text property is typically unstructured data, and precisely this ‘free-form’ expression causes machines to have a virtual headache.

-As a result, many companies don’t tap into the potential of their unstructured text data, whether it be internal reports, customer interactions, service logs or case files.
+As a result, many companies don’t tap into the potential of their unstructured text data, whether internal reports, customer interactions, service logs or case files.
 Indeed, such data is typically harder to process, automate and interpret for computer systems.
-However, let us convince you that this shouldn’t be an excuse for decision-makers to miss opportunities to turn this data into meaningful information and impactful actions.
+However, let us convince you that this shouldn’t excuse decision-makers from missing opportunities to turn this data into meaningful information and impactful actions.

 What is natural language processing?
 (NLP)

-NLP stands for Natural Language Processing and it has grown into a fully-fledged branch of AI.
-In a nutshell, NLP makes it possible for computers to understand human language while still retaining the ability to process data at a much faster rate than humans.
+NLP stands for Natural Language Processing and has grown into a fully-fledged branch of AI.
+In a nutshell, NLP makes it possible for computers to understand human language while still retaining the ability to process data much faster than humans.